WiIIiam278/HuskClaims/docs/Operation-Groups.md

 |--------------------|--------------------|--------------------------------------------------------------------------------------------------------|:-------:|
 | `Claim Explosions` | `/claimexplosions` | Toggle whether explosion block damage should be allowed in a claim.
 Includes block and mob explosions. |    ❌    |

+## Wilderness Redstone Restrictions
+HuskClaims includes a `redstone_outside_claims` operation type that controls whether redstone mechanisms (pistons, dispensers, etc.) can function outside of claims.
+This provides similar functionality to GriefPrevention's redstone restrictions and is **enabled by default** in wilderness areas.

+This means:
+- **In Claims**: Redstone works normally (controlled by existing `redstone_interact` permissions)
+- **Outside Claims**: Redstone mechanisms work by default (pistons, dispensers, etc. function normally)

+Server administrators can disable redstone in wilderness by using `/claimflags set redstone_outside_claims false` while standing outside any claim, or by modifying the `wilderness_rules` in the config file.

 ## Customizing Operation Groups
 Operation groups can be customised in the plugin config as follows: